samabos/locator/README.md

 1. Write an application that allows the user to search the attached Data.csv file on the Address field.
 It does not need to search the City, State, or Zip fields.
 2. Display the results to the user.
 3. When a user selects a row in the results
-4. Display another set of results that shows the 10 closest locations in Data.csv based upon the selected row in the first set of results.
+4. Display another set of results that shows the 10 closest locations in Data.csv based on the selected row in the first set of results.

 **Solution Overview:**